l32zhao/Self-Adaptive-Scaling/README.md

 - **MAPE-K Loop**: The system utilizes the MAPE-K model for continuous adaptation.
 It incorporates a model-switching algorithm within the analysis phase, allowing the system to select the most appropriate predictive model based on current conditions, such as workload intensity and performance requirements.

-- Three-Layer Architecture

-  : The system's architecture consists of:
+- Three-Layer Architecture: The system's architecture consists of:

   1. **Goal Management Layer**: Manages user and system requirements.
   2. **Change Management Layer**: Includes the MAPE-K loop and handles the dynamic model switching.